 New charter school in Charleston County wants kids to go outside classrooms to learn

-MCCLELLANVILLE -- Cape Romain Environmental Education Charter, the Lowcountry’s newest charter school, opened in August, and its mission is to develop students who have an intimate knowledge of the community surrounding them, and that’s why they say it’s critical to take students outside of their classrooms.
+Conyers attends Cape Romain Environmental Education Charter School, the Lowcountry’s newest charter school.
+Part of its mission is to develop students who have an intimate knowledge of the community surrounding them, and that’s why they say it’s critical to take students outside of their classrooms.

 “It’s not about being in a desk,” said Sally I’Anson, the school’s principal.
 “It’s about learning and getting outside.”

-The rural kindergarten through fifth-grade school enrolls 59 students, although it could’ve accept as many as 118.
+The rural K-5 school enrolls 59 students, although it could’ve accepted as many as 118.
 It plans to grow by one grade each year until it has an eighth grade.